One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-which implies that the gradient estimation in the whole model can be neuron-wise paralleled with the final evaluation of $L(x^{L})$ and the local information $x^{l}$ and $\varepsilon^{l}$.
-The gradient estimation for $b^l$ is a corollary of Eq. (\ref{eq:mlp_grad}), and the LR method also allows us to optimize the noise magnitude as below:
+Theorem \ref{theorem:lr}.
+Eq. (\ref{eq:lr_grad}) implies that the gradient estimation for the whole model does not require the recursive backward computation and can be further paralleled with only the final evaluation of $\mathcal{L}(x^{L})$ and the local information $x^{l}$ and $z^{l}$.
+As shown in Fig. \ref{fig:generic}, the application of auto-differentiation is confined within modules, where $J_{\theta^l} \varphi^l(x^l;\theta^l)$ is computed independently from each other with different $l$.
+ULR also supports an adaptive perturbation by optimizing the parameterized noise distribution $f^l(\cdot;\vartheta^l)$ following the gradient: